Workforce & Education

 A wealth of nationally and internationally recognized universities and colleges are preparing the workforce needed to keep California businesses competitive.
 California has nearly 3 million currently enrolled students3, is home to the nation’s largest 4-year public university system4, and accounts for half of the nation’s top 10 public universities5.
 Maintaining a skilled labor force is paramount for the continued success of California, supported by a new commitment to provide 2 free years of community college for first time students in California.
 As a leader in emerging innovations in everything from clean technology to agriculture, California’s available workforce is a world-class asset for your business.

-California has gained over 3.3 million jobs since the recession, making up 15 percent of the nation’s job gains since 20106.
+California has gained over 39% non-farm employment recovery since April 20206.
 California offers businesses a range of services to help recruit qualified job seekers, provide training for new workers, and upskill current employees.
 Our programs are customized to meet the needs of individual businesses and career seekers.

 Employment Training Panel

 The Employment Training Panel (ETP) works to ensure that California businesses have the skilled workers they need to remain competitive by providing funds to employers for workforce training programs.
 Businesses determine their own workforce needs and how to provide training.
 ETP uses a pay-for-performance contract to provide cash reimbursement for the cost of employer conducted, job-specific skills training for new hires or existing employees.

 California’s Division of Apprenticeship Standards (DAS) works with individual employers to develop apprenticeship training in a variety of industries and occupations.
 DAS consultants work directly with businesses to design and implement employment-based training programs that incorporate on-the-job training with related post-secondary classroom instruction provided through local community colleges and adult education programs.
 Apprenticeship funding may be available to cover the costs of related classroom instruction.

 California’s Workforce Development Board